vennbilling/venn/README.md

 # venn

-The official repo for Venn, a modern billing platform.
+The official repo for Venn: a modern, self-hosted billing platform.

 ## What is this project?